JulianIrigoyen/synx/README.md

-Backdrop Build SynX v0
+# Backdrop Build SynX v0

 This is the first proof of concept for the Land Tokenization (SynX) project.
 Our goal is to reduce entry barriers for profitable investments and to generate wealth in a decentralized manner, creating opportunities and value that are now eaten by market inefficiencies.

-MVP: A platform that allows Real World Asset (RWAs) owners to 'tokenize' assets and creates a secure, fast, decentralized marketplace, reducing entry barriers for retail investors to profitable opportunities.
+MVP: A platform that allows Real World Asset (RWAs) owners to 'tokenize' assets and creates a secure, fast, decentralized marketplace.

 ## Solana Programs

 * Write custom programs in the ```/programs``` directory.
 Init with ```anchor init <name>```
-    * Run ```anchor build``` and ```anchor deploy``` to delpoy to the configured environment !
-You can check current env using ```solana config get```
+    * Run ```anchor build``` and ```anchor deploy``` to delpoy to the configured environment
+    * You can check your current env using ```solana config get```

 ## Tests:

 * This is the most efficient way to interact with solana programs.
     * TDD, TDD, TDD

 * ```anchor test``` -> check solana-test-validator status:
     - it needs to be on for delpoyment
-    - it needs to be off for tests to run (anchor test)
+    - it needs to be off for tests to run (anchor test) or run in a different port
 * Make sure the following environment variables are available.
   -- export ANCHOR_PROVIDER_URL=http://127.0.0.1:8899
   -- export ANCHOR_WALLET=~/.config/solana/id.json

 ## UI

 ## Versions

 [cargo] edition = "2021"

 cargo --version